-Current Status: Demolition Phase
+Demolition Phase site staging.

 After a long and extensive community review process, I am pleased to announce the third and final set of revisions to the proposed development for 1212 N. State St. has been approved.
 I held community meetings in April, July, and November to review and refine this proposal.
 The final design is reflective of the suggestions and critiques received from neighbors throughout the Gold Coast and Old Town neighborhoods.